 - The deviation from this means that it constitutes an unacceptable part.
 For example, while the mean contact angle of well-treated parts is 35°, as long as the actual contact angle is within ±5° of the nominal value, the parts function perfectly well.
 Parts with an actual contact angle that deviate more than ±5° from the mean show diminished adhesion and are unacceptable.

 - The risk that you (the manufacturer) are willing to assume for making a Type 1 error

 - The acceptable risk for making a Type 2 error.

 While values for the expected and acceptable values of the quality metric are usually straightforward to determine, defining the acceptable risk for making an error requires a bit of thought.
 Remember that the more risk we are willing to assume, the fewer measurements need to be made to arrive at a quality decision.
 The lower our risk tolerance, the more measurements we will need to take.

 Now consider setting the acceptable risk for committing a Type 2 error.
 This is where a part of unacceptable quality is incorrectly identified as good.
-We might set this to a value of 0.001, which means that out of every 1000 bad parts that are inspected, on average one of them will be incorrectly accepted.
-This is not as bad as it might sound: if only 1 out of every 1000 parts produced is bad, then there will be only 1 incorrectly accepted bad part out of every 1,000,000 parts produced.
+We might set this to a value of 0.001, which means that out of every 1000 bad parts that are inspected, on average, one of them will be incorrectly accepted.
+This is not as bad as it might sound: if only 1 out of every 1000 parts produced is bad, then there will be only one incorrectly accepted bad part, out of every 1,000,000 parts produced.